spotify/spydra/README.md

 and highly experimental as it does not consider the current workload of the workers to be shut down and might trigger job restarts.

-The autoscaler is being installed on the cluster using an [initialization-action](https://cloud.google.com/dataproc/docs/concepts/init-actions).
+The autoscaler is being installed on the cluster using a Dataproc [initialization-action](https://cloud.google.com/dataproc/docs/concepts/init-actions).

 #### Cluster pooling
 `Spydra` has **experimental** support for cluster pooling withing a single Google Compute Platform project.
+Cluster pooling can be used to limit the resources used by the job submissions, and also limit the cluster initialization overhead.
 The maximum number of clusters to be used can be defined as well as their maximum lifetime.
-Upon job submission, a random cluster is being chosen to submit the job to.
-When reaching their maximum lifetime, clusters are being deleted by the self-deletion mechanism.
+Upon job submission, a random cluster is chosen to submit the job into.
+When reaching their maximum lifetime, pooled clusters are being deleted by the self-deletion mechanism.

 ## Usage